 The West Indian Medical Journal is international in scope, with author and editorial contributions from across the globe.
 The focus is on clinical and epidemiological aspects of tropical and infectious diseases, new and re-emerging infections, chronic non-communicable diseases and medical conditions prevalent in the Latin America-Caribbean region, and of significance to global health, especially in developing countries.
 The Journal covers all medical disciplines, as well as basic and translational research elucidating the pathophysiologic basis of diseases or focussing on new therapeutic approaches.
-The Journal publishes original scientific research, reviews, brief communications (including technical tips and descriptions of original surgical/procedural technique), commentaries, viewpoints, proceedings of clincopathological conferences, continuing medical education sections, dental forum, case reports, and letters.
-All papers submitted to the Journal are reviewed by an Editorial Committee and at least one referee and may be checked for plagiarism.
+The Journal publishes original scientific research, reviews, brief communications (including technical tips and descriptions of original surgical/procedural technique), commentaries, viewpoints, proceedings of clincopathological conferences, continuing medical education sections, dental forum, case reports, letters and editorials (commissioned by the Journal).
 Unless expressly stated, the Editorial Board does not accept responsibility for authors’ opinions.

 In 2013, the Journal transitioned to online only and hard copies are no longer printed.